-The school has an Equal Opportunities and Racial Equality Policy which are both available upon request for inspection.
+The school has an Equal Opportunities and Equality Policy which are both available on our school website.

 Pupils with Disabilities/Accessibility

 The LA are the admissions authority and determine the placement of pupils including pupils who may have special needs.